mykelalvis/FT/Traveller/WORKING/Mongoose/Career_Book_1.md

 **54** You are befriended by a member of high society or a noble who invites you to parties to entertain his guests.
 Gain +1 Social Standing or one level of Carouse.
 **55** You spend time dealing with aliens.
 Gain either Language (any) or Diplomat.
 **56** You spend time working on a space ship.
-Gain one of Pilot (any) 1, Astrogation 1, Engineering (any) 1, Steward 1, Vacc Suit 1 or Zero-
+Gain one of Pilot (any) 1, Astrogation 1, Engineering (any) 1, Steward 1, Vacc Suit 1 or Zero-G 1.
-G 1.
 **61** Your hard work is noticed by your superiors.
 Gain +1 DM on your next Advancement throw.
 **62** Your career is the feature of a Tri-V documentary.
 Gain +1 DM on one benefit throw and a +1 Social Standing due to your fame.
 **63** You are recognized for your hard work.
 Gain +2 DM on your next Advancement throw.